Frequently Asked Questions

 What other features does the ZBoard have?

-The ZBoard includes integrated headlights and tail lights that can be turn to on, off, or blink modes, and dual built-in handles for convenience.
+The ZBoard includes integrated headlights and tail lights that can be turned to on, off, or blink modes, and dual built-in handles for convenience.
 The ZBoard also ships with a charger that works at any 110V wall outlet (220V chargers for European customers are also available).

 How fast?
 How far can it go?
 How heavy is it?
 How much does it cost?
 How long does it take to charge?